You are currently viewing An important reminder if you’re going to Europe this summer (or in the future)

 Unlike in Canada and the United States, most European homes and apartments — and even lots of hotels — don’t have air conditioning (AC)

-By the way, I’m Emily, Flytrippers’ new full-time writer.
-I’ll introduce myself properly very soon, so keep your eyes peeled!
-But I thought it might be helpful to give you this reminder right away.
+That’s right.
+A hot summer night and no AC to keep you cool.
 I was born in the UK but live in France, so I know our lack of AC does sometimes surprise North Americans.

-Check if air conditioning is installed in advance
+How to check if air conditioning is installed in advance

-Because so few places in Europe have AC, you will need to check in advance.
-If it’s a deal breaker for you, you might want to change your booking.
 Many hotels booked online can be canceled for free for any reason in a few clicks, a great reason to book independently and on your own.

 Most of the big hotel chains will have AC, but some don’t.
 Independent or smaller hotels might not.
 So check the room details before you reserve a room.